ilan-segal/py-stream/README.md

 # Streams for Python

 Prototypical implementation of the Stream data structure, taking heavy inspiration from Java 8+ streams.
-This data structure is for chaining methods on ordered collections of data.
+This data structure is for chaining methods on ordered collections of typed data.

 ## Roadmap

 I intend to test & publish this module to Pip with every commit to `main`.
 This will be implemented using GitHub's automated CI/CD tools.

+## Generic Type

+A Stream has a single type parameter which indicates the type of data contained in the Stream after transformations have been applied.
+Your IDE's type checker should be able to infer a Stream's type, even after several chained operations.

 ## Eager vs. Lazy